 Dogs can unlearn or reduce their reaction to triggers through behavior modification.
 Pet parents can train their pets at home, or work with a dog trainer to decondition their dogs.
 Desensitizing dogs to anxiety triggers takes time, but will help them most in the long run.

 For some dogs, medication to reduce anxiety may be recommended.
 Dogs can be given anxiety medicine like tranquilizers to help reduce short term stress, such as an airplane flight or noisy construction project near the home that will only last for a certain time.
-Other pets may need long term medication.
+Other pets may need long term medication, like Clomicalm.
 Anti-anxiety drugs must be prescribed by a veterinarian, and if you choose a homeopathic medicine, be sure to consult your vet beforehand.

 Though seeing your pet anxious can be stressful, it is important for pet owners to remain calm during a bout of anxiety.
 With the right care and treatment, anxiety can be reduced and sometimes treated completely.